roman-corgi/corgidrp/README.md

 ```
 pip install -e .
 ```
-Then you can import `corgi-drp` like any other python package!
+Then you can import `corgidrp` like any other python package!